 Your occupation is also important to determine whether or not you qualify for a job displacement voucher, as workers of certain occupations are not entitled to receive the $6,000 voucher.

-Our experienced workers’ compensation lawyer in Los Angeles explains that your occupation can cause your permanent disability rating to either decrease or increase, which is why the issue of determining what your occupation is based on your job duties is very important.
+Our experienced workers compensation attorney in Los Angeles, CA explains that your occupation can cause your permanent disability rating to either decrease or increase, which is why the issue of determining what your occupation is based on your job duties is very important.

 If you have established a name for your occupation and it has come to your attention that this occupation is not in the schedule for rating permanent disabilities, do not panic.
 Our Los Angeles on the job injuries attorney says that if your occupation cannot be found in the schedule, you can determine an appropriate occupational group by analogy to other included occupations based on your job duties.

 More often than not, only a skilled lawyer can make an accurate assessment of your job duties and determine the appropriate occupational group number in your particular case.
 Above all, make sure that your employer or his/her insurance company is not trying to minimize your workers comp claim by misclassifying your occupation.